bitkarrot/laiseebot/README.md

 ## LaiseeBot Functions
 - **/image** - select an laisee image or upload your own to send and personalize
-- **/spin** - daily spins to win sats to your wallet, the more laisees you send, the higher chance to win sats from the giveaway pool
-- **/sats** - what daily exchange rate is between sats to hkd and usd
+- **/rates** - what daily exchange rate is between sats to hkd and usd

 ## transactions
 - **/laisee** - /laisee <amt> username, Sends a laisee to another, has sub menu pick image/msg.